 In Poland, for reciting the Chaplet of Divine Mercy before the Blessed Sacrament, one can obtain a plenary indulgence under the usual conditions.

-Sr M. Elżbieta Siepak OLM
+Sr M. Elżbieta Siepak ISMM

 Translated by Orest Pawlak